MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/cfu/cfu-inf-configuration.md

 To update the firmware image for your device by using the CFU model, you should expect to meet the following requirements:

 - Provide a custom INF file for your device.
-This file provides information to the inbox driver that sends the firmware update to the device.
+This file provides information to the CFU inbox driver that sends the firmware update to the device.
 We recommend that you customize the sample CFU INF file provided below in this topic to support your firmware update scenarios.

 - Your device must ship with a firmware image that is compliant with the [CFU protocol](cfu-specification.md) so that it can accept an update from the CFU driver.

 - Your device must expose itself as a HID device to the operating system (running the CFU inbox driver) and expose a HID Top-Level Collection (TLC).
-The CFU inbox driver driver loads on the TLC and sends the firmware update to the device.
+The CFU inbox driver loads on the TLC and sends the firmware update to the device.

 This allows you to service your in-market devices through Windows Update.
 To update the firmware for a component, you deploy the firmware update image through Windows Update.
 When the CFU inbox driver detects the presence of a component, it performs the necessary actions on the host and transmits the firmware image to the primary component on the device.